HALRobotics/HAL.Documentation/docs/decode/2-Cell/Contents.md

 #### Objective:

-In this tutorial we'll look at how you can create and configure a virtual [Controller](../../Overview/Glossary.md#controller) to match your real [Controller](../../Overview/Glossary.md#controller) in your FlowBuilder scene.
+In this tutorial we'll look at how you can create and configure a virtual [Controller](../../Overview/Glossary.md#controller) to match your real [Controller](../../Overview/Glossary.md#controller) in your _decode_ scene.

 #### Requirements to follow along:

-- HAL Robotics FlowBuilder installed on a PC.
+- HAL Robotics _decode_ installed on a PC.
 See [Installation](../../Overview/0-Administration-and-Setup/Contents.md#01-install) if you need to install the software.
 - An open [project](../1-Getting-Started/Contents.md#11-projects)
 - A [Robot](../../Overview/Glossary.md#manipulator) in the **Scene** is recommended